 The financial report has been prepared on an accruals basis of accounting, including the historical cost convention and the going concern assumption.

-The financial statements were authorised for issue on 24 March 2020.
+The financial statements were authorised for issue in accordance with a resolution of Directors on 22 March 2021.